Understanding God’s forgiveness

 4. We don’t fully understand Jesus’ powerful work on the cross

 On the cross, Jesus died for all the past, current and future sins of mankind.
-If His death did not pay for our future sins, all generations after the apostles’ would not receive salvation.
-Jesus has already paid the price for our ongoing sins.
+If His death did not pay for our future sins, all generations after the apostles’ would not have the opportunity to receive salvation through repentance in Jesus’ name.
+Jesus has already paid the price for our ongoing sins and all we need to do is to ask for His forgiveness.
 His work on the cross is enough for the mess we unintentionally continue to create.

 Hebrews 9:26 ESV for then he would have had to suffer repeatedly since the foundation of the world.
 But as it is, he has appeared once for all at the end of the ages to put away sin by the sacrifice of himself.

 5. We tend to reduce God to a petty judge